California Invitational Berkeley Debate

 Kritiks & Theory

 I'm open to hearing these arguments as long as you can justify them.
 There are definitely rounds where these arguments are necessary and will impact my decision.
 I'm not the most familiar with K's so please explain each component to me!
 If there's one thing I hate more than spreading, it's frivolous theory/k's that you wrote at camp 5 months ago and decided to shoe into your case.
-Make sure the K actually makes sense for the specific round, not one that you already decided to run before the topic is even announced.
-(It's an exclusionary tactic against new debaters and makes me sad ).
+Please make sure the K makes sense for the specific round/opponent.
+Please avoid running K or Theory against newer debaters.
 Don't feel pressured to run these arguments either, you don't need to use jargon or this structure to explain why a definition or argument is abusive!
+Just talk :)

 Speaking

-I'm pretty generous when it comes to speaks.
+I'm pretty generous (I think?) when it comes to speaks.
 If you make me laugh I'm probably going to boost your speaks too.
 Be respectful to your opponents, being rude is an easy way for me to dock your speaks without feeling very bad.
 Don't Spread, Don't Spread, Don't Spread.
+Or if you, for whichever reason, feel that you have to spread and cannot make the necessary adjustments, at least send a speech doc via the tournament designated file-sharing program.

 If you have any other questions feel free to ask them in round! :)